yesdevnull/SABnzbd-for-Status-Board/README.md

 This file should be stored in the same location as the other files for this code.
 This file is __required__ to access your SABnzbd+ server's API.

+## Graphs
+Currently, the only graph available is a bar graph of current downloads.
+When entering the URI for the Status Board panel, enter ```http://path/to/file/sabnzbd_graph?graph=categories```.

+## Page
+In its current form, the server info page is only designed for a panel 4 blocks wide and 4 blocks high.
+I plan on making it more responsive, however, at the present time it should be good enough (it's not like it's not readable in its current form).

 ## TODO
-- [ ] Add support for username/password auth for SABnzbd+
+- Add support for username/password auth for SABnzbd+
-- [ ] Fix up colours for the categories graph
+- Fix up colours for the categories graph